developgo/aranya/README.md

 ## Purpose

-Deploy and manage edge devices with ease, integrate them into your `Kubernetes` cluster, remove the boundry between `Edge` and `Cloud`
+- Deploy and manage edge devices with ease.
+- Remove the boundry between `Edge` and `Cloud`.
+- Integrate every device with container runtime into your `Kubernetes` cluster.

 ## Non-Purpose

-A Customized `Kubernetes`
+A Simplified `Kubernetes`

 ## State